segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/troubleshooting.md

 Segment and many destination partners use cookies/local storage to store information about users in the browser.
 Ad blockers prevent cookies and other data these tools rely on to make valid analytics requests.
 Some portion of your users are probably using ad blockers, which prevent the Segment script from fully executing.
 Both desktop and mobile browsers are impacted.

-One particular issue is Safari private browsing mode which allows analytics.js identify calls to be made, but the traits object is stripped from the call.
+One particular issue is Safari private browsing mode which allows Analytics.js Identify calls to be made, but the traits object is stripped from the call.
 This results in identify calls missing email address and other traits.

 ## Internet Explorer Support

-We guarantee support for Internet Explorer 9 and higher for analytics.js.
+We guarantee support for Internet Explorer 9 and higher for Analytics.js.
 Keep in mind that different tools may have different compatibility guarantees for their own products.
 Refer to the vendor's documents to see what their browser compatibility looks like.

 ## Is your web site deployed under a domain on the Public Suffix List?